 Inaction & Appeals

 If no action is taken by the property owner, the City will obtain a Judicial Warrant to Abate.
 The warrant is a legal tool that enables the City to abate the violation.
 Once a Warrant to Abate is received, the property owner is responsible for all costs of abatement.
 Unpaid abatement costs along with unpaid Administrative Citation fees will be recovered by the City through a lien on the property as detailed in Section 1-12 Citation-Violations of the Municipal Code.
-The Code Enforcement Ordinance details the enforcement process.
+The Community Preservation Ordinance details the enforcement process.
 Appeals are handled by the City Clerk's Office (email the Clerk's Office) and additional information is available in the Appeal Application (PDF).